jh3nd3rs0n/jargyle/src/site/markdown/server_configuration.md

 -   Rule results: fields that are applied if the aforementioned rule conditions evaluate as true for matching a specific instance of traffic

-On the command line, a rule consists of a space separated list of both rule conditions and rule results.
+On the command line, a rule consists of a comma separated list of both rule conditions and rule results.

 In the server configuration file, a rule is expressed as a `<rule/>` XML